 This is amazing.
 In fact, this addresses one of the reasons why someone might want to stay with a traditional financial advisor: to get personalized advice.
 Way to go Betterment!

 The user interface at Betterment is one of the most attractive reasons to use the service.
 It’s slick.
-With sliders and buttons and charts that move as you adjust inputs, you’ll get information you need to make wise decisions in a flash.
+With sliders and buttons and charts that move as you adjust inputs, you’ll get the information you need to make wise decisions in a flash.

 Betterment obviously invests heavily in its user interface and carefully thinks through what’s relevant to investors.
 Really, it’s a joy to use.

 If you’re new to investing online with a robo-advisor, and you’re a bit concerned about potential lack of control, don’t be.
 You’ll have everything you need at your fingertips.

 Betterment uses stock ETFs and bond ETFs in its portfolios.
 ETFs or exchange-traded funds, are securities that trade like common stock on a stock exchange.
 These funds are known for their flexibility and low costs.